 Demand side integration

 When planning renewable energy investments, innovative companies are adopting a comprehensive strategy that incorporates energy demand side considerations alongside renewable energy supply options.
 Energy efficiency, demand management, load shifting, and electrification can be all be employed to shape energy demand to better match renewable energy output, substantially improving overall business benefits.
-New storage and demand control technologies make it easier and cheaper for energy to be stored and used at different times.
+New storage and demand control technologies make it easier for energy to be used at different times.

 Renewable hydrogen is produced by splitting water (by electrolysis) into separated hydrogen and oxygen molecules.
 Hydrogen is widely used in several industry sectors, generally requiring non-renewable natural gas for its production.

 Renewable hydrogen is beginning to reach cost parity with fossil fuels, due largely to recent improvements in electrolysers.
 When electrolysed by low-cost renewable energy such as excess solar PV generation, hydrogen could become a cost-effective and sustainable replacement for natural gas.

 Hydrogen from renewables could replace fossil fuel-based feedstocks in high-emission applications.
 It could also be used to reduce emissions from industrial processes that need gas to create high temperatures, such as steel and cement production.

 Concentrated solar refers to a range of technologies that use large reflectors and lenses to concentrate solar energy for usable heat.
 The heat produced from concentrated solar can be used directly for industrial processes, or to produce electricity with steam-driven turbines.

 The heat can also be stored so that energy can be available at all times, not just when the sun is shining.
 Thermal storage, for example in molten silicon or salts, has the potential to improve the economics of concentrated solar by allowing the production of renewable electricity at times of highest grid demand.